 - utilize APA style and documentation;

-- tied to one of the six themes (noted below);
+- tied to one of the seven themes (noted below);

-- submitted to the ACSD Ideas general editor via e-mail at .
+- submitted to the ACSD Ideas general editor via the form below

-- Student Care—pertinent issues in our work with college students: sexuality, emerging adulthood, drug and alcohol use.
+- Current Issues—pertinent and pressing issues in our work with college students: e.g. current news, social justice, sexuality, emerging adulthood, drug and alcohol use, etc…

 To pitch an ACSD Ideas piece, include a summary describing the article idea, an approximate length, and expected date of completion.